Application and offer process (postgraduates and researchers)

 Rooms are allocated from the weekend prior to the start of the Autumn term until one week before the beginning of the following year's contract, which is usually the first week in September.
 If you need accommodation beyond this date you must make your own arrangements.

 If you have provided the University with your email address, details of your accommodation offer will be sent to you via email.
 You should check your email address regularly so that you respond to your offer in good time.
 Please ensure that you check both your Inbox and Junk Mail folders and ensure you have not met your email limit.

-If you have provided the University with a mobile number, the Accommodation Office is able to text an alert to you to remind you to meet important deadlines.
+If you have provided the University with a mobile number, Accommodation Services are able to text an alert to you to remind you to meet important deadlines.

 Accommodation will be allocated taking into account your preferred type of accommodation in order of priority.
 However, as some types of accommodation are oversubscribed, obtaining your first preference cannot be guaranteed and an alternative may be offered.

 Students with unconditional firmly accepted offers

 Full-time postgraduate and research students who have firmly accepted an unconditional offer and who have applied for accommodation by 1 September will be allocated before students who are waiting to confirm their results.
 These students should expect to have received their allocation email by the second week in September.
 Some of you may be travelling so please ensure that someone responsible is home to deal with the paperwork in your absence so that you do not lose your allocation.

 Students waiting to meet the coniditons of their offer

 Accepting your room offer